 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-Brandon University’s Statement of Students Rights and Responsibility Policy denotes the value Brandon University places on freedom of expression:
+According to Brandon University’s Statement of Students Rights and Responsibility Policy:

 Brandon University prizes and defends freedom of speech.
 It affirms the rights of its members to teach and learn in an environment free from coercive force, intimidation, and interference, and subject only to the constraints of reasoned discourse and peaceful conduct.
 Behaviour that violates this Principle shall be dealt with through the Student Discipline Process.